 Managerial & Professional Staff Employee (M&P): University staff employees who manage a division or subdivision of a major academic or administrative unit and/or exercise significant knowledge, discretion and independent judgment gained through advanced education or experience.
-This category includes coaches and assistant coaches on individually negotiated contracts.
-M&P Staff are typically exempt employees under the provisions of the Fair Labor Standards Act, and therefore not eligible for overtime.
+This category includes coaches, other than Head or Associate Head Coaches/Coordinators, on individually negotiated contracts.
+M&P Staff are typically exempt employees under the provisions of the Fair Labor Standards Act (FLSA), and therefore not subject to the FLSA provisions governing the payment of overtime.

 Operational & Administrative Staff Employee (O&A): University Staff employees performing office, laboratory, student and library support; building construction and maintenance; equipment services; public safety; and other operational responsibilities.
-O&A Staff Employees are typically non-exempt employees under the provisions of the Fair Labor Standards Act, and therefore are eligible for overtime.
+O&A Staff Employees are typically non-exempt employees under the provisions of the Fair Labor Standards Act (FLSA), and therefore subject to the FLSA provisions governing the payment of overtime.

 - created to complete a specific function or project within a defined period of time, and has a required system end date established at the time of hire or as subsequently extended; or

 - funded wholly or in part from non-continuous or non-recurring funding sources (e.g., grants, donations, contracts, etc.) and contingent on the continued availability of funding, the cessation of which for any reason results in the abolition of the position.